dixaborah/homepage/README.md

 # Website Clonning

-A clone of Adobe website(http://www.adobe.com/africa/creativecloud.html?promoid=88X75SRR&mv=other) using HTML5, CSS3(SASS) and JavaScript
+A homepage clonning with html5, css3 and javaScript